 The first is the Appropriations Report, issued after the General Assembly and Governor have finalized the budget for a fiscal year.
 This book summarizes appropriations for the fiscal year in tables and reprints the fiscal year's appropriations act(s), with appropriations classified by agency.
-It also has information on supplemental appropriations to finish the previous fiscal year.
+It has information on supplemental appropriations to finish the previous fiscal year.
+The Appropriations Report also includes the appropriation code (also called the expenditure code) the Comptroller assigns to each budget line item.
+This code is used by the Comptroller and agency fiscal officers to track and record monies spent by agencies.
+The code can also be used by agency personnel or even the public to look up expenditures for a particular line item using the Comptroller's website.

 The other book is the Detailed Annual Report, published after the state's account books for the fiscal year are closed.
 It shows all receipts and expenditures of state funds.
 For each fund in the state treasury, it shows revenues by source.
 For each office, department, or other agency, it reports amounts appropriated, spent, and lapsed (allowed to go unspent).
-The figures on spending include spending during the "lapse period"-consisting of the months of July and August, during which agencies can pay outstanding bills that were incurred under appropriations for the just-ended fiscal year.
-The lapse period for paying fiscal years 2010, 2011, 2012, and 2017 bills was extended to December 31 of those years.
-A 2012 law authorizes the Comptroller to pay bills-if the Comptroller receives agency vouchers for them by the end of August-for 4 months after each year's lapse period, in effect extending the lapse period through December 31.66 https://illinoiscomptroller.gov/ has much current information of the types that will later be collected in the Appropriations Report and the Detailed Annual Report.
+The figures on spending include spending during the "lapse period"-consisting of the months of July and August, during which agencies can pay outstanding bills that were incurred under appropriations for the just-ended fiscal year.67 The lapse period for paying bills for fiscal years 2010, 2011, 2012, 2017, 2018, 2019, and 2020 was extended to December 31 of each of those years.68 The lapse period for fiscal year 2021 was extended to September 30, 2021.69 A 2012 law authorizes the Comptroller to pay bills-if the Comptroller receives agency vouchers for them by the end of August-for 4 months after each year's lapse period, in effect permanently extending the lapse period through December 31.70 https://illinoiscomptroller.gov/ has much current information that will later be collected in the Appropriations Report and the Detailed Annual Report.